 Although Equality Charters staff are happy to field questions at any time, be aware that the team is extremely busy in the days running up to the deadline and cannot guarantee to respond to queries made at late notice.

 All submissions are treated as confidential by the Race Equality Charter judging panels.

-Submissions will be printed in black and white for panellists.
+Submissions will be printed in black and white by Advance HE for panellists.
 If your submission needs to be considered in colour, submitting institutions should email the PDF file by the deadline and also send in eight colour copies within five working days of the deadline.
-Colour copies must be received by the 23 February.
+Colour copies must be received by the 20 July.
 For ease of postage, we much prefer that these are printed double-sided and corner stapled, rather than bound.
 Please use the following postal address: